How to Get Paid $15/Hour as a Search Engine Evaluator

-4. You’ll probably be paid only once each month.
+4. You’ll probably get paid just once a month.

 Some workers complain about the slow and infrequent pay.
 Typically you work for the month, then you submit an invoice, and then you wait several weeks to get paid.

-Lack of steady work is a common complaint.
+Lack of steady work is a very common complaint.
 This is not a full-time, regular job.

 Where to Find Search Engine Evaluator Jobs

 One of the easiest ways to find a legit work-from-home job is The Penny Hoarder’s own WFH Portal — you can search for “evaluator” as a keyword.

 Here’s what to expect from some of the most popular companies that hire search engine evaluators: